Software manual

 AGNI.energy.radtrans!Method

 Uses the configuration inside the atmos struct.
-Can either do LW or SW calculation as required.
-Imports SOCRATES wrapper from the atmosphere module, rather than loading it twice.
+Can either do LW or SW calculation, set by lw function argument.

 Arguments: